duttaprat/DeepEnsm/README.md

 ## 3. Deep Learning Architechture
 This folder contains py files for training model which are used to generate final consensus partitionings.

+## Contribution

+This work currently under major revision in IEEE/ACM TCBB.
+For use the code or the preprocessed dataset, please open an issue first to discuss what you would like to do.
+Also you can contact to the corresponding author [Pratik Dutta](http://www.iitp.ac.in/~pratik.pcs16/) (pratik.pcs16@iitp.ac.in )